Cambridge Dancers' Club

 Non-CDC activities in the immediate space-time vicinity include:

 - Ceroc is on Monday evenings at the University Sports & Social Club on Mill Lane.

 - The LindyHoppers have classes and social events on Tuesday and Wednesday evenings.

 - CamTango now run Argentine Tango classes at St.C's (Gibson Hall) on Wednesdays.

 - Cambridge Cuban Salsa is operating the Thursday Salsa Social Club and the Sunday Salsa Lounge.

-- There will be a Guildhall Tea Dance on Wednesday 17th September from 1pm to 4pm.
+- There will be a Tea Dance at the Guildhall on Friday 23rd October from 1pm to 4pm.